Matters of the Heart

 I believe humans have a core being, or Soul, that often has had to go into hiding for safe-keep.
 When we sense that we will not be accepted, liked, safe or wanted based on our true feelings, preferences, needs, differences, qualities, opinions-we exchange our authenticity for pseudo-belonging.
 If we are repeatedly harmed, or deprived of acknowledgement and care- we dissociate from life itself, pseudo-living.
 Humans are deeply resourceful and find ways to cope with the unyielding need for love and the unbearable suffering of its absence, soulache.

 Many people I’ve worked with learned how to be “high-functioning” members of society, while privately harboring a sense of emptiness, shame and alienation.
 They often yearn for connection and validation, while remaining stuck in unfulfilling relationships, and in familiar roles at work and in love.
-Painful experiences keep repeating, while the yearning persists.
+Difficult experiences keep repeating, while the yearning persists.

 About